Race of a Thousand Years: Background

 Like the 1999 Le Mans Fuji 1000 km, the Race of a Thousand Years was intended as a precursor to a planned Asia-Pacific Le Mans Series (APLMS) run by Don Panoz and the Professional Sports Car Racing body, just as the Silverstone and Nürburgring events earlier in the season were for the European Le Mans Series (ELMS).
 After a small number of entrants for the European series in 2001, as well as a lack of entrants for a third Asian-Pacific exhibition event at the Sepang Circuit, the APLMS plans were cancelled.

 The race was the final of twelve endurance sports car racing rounds of the 2000 American Le Mans Series and took place at the Adelaide Street Circuit on 31 December 2000.
 The event was the first in a nine-year contract, but was abandoned after only one.
-Over 135,000 fans attended the race meeting, with almost 70,000 of them in attendance on race day.
-Organisers expected around 200,000 people in attendance during the race weekend.
+Over 135,000 fans attended the race meeting, with almost 70,000 of them in attendance on race day, though race organisers had hoped for around 200,000 people in attendance during the race weekend.